zotonic/zotonic/doc/developer-guide/sites.rst

 5. Finally, point your browser to https://yoursite.test:8443 to see your new site.
    The browser will ask to accept a self-signed certificate.
 Zotonic generates a self-signed certificate for every site.
-These are stored in :file:`~/.zotonic/security`.
+These are stored in :file:`~/.config/zotonic/security` (on macOS :file:`~/Library/Application Support/zotonic/security`).

    You can log into the admin at https://yoursite.test:8443/admin using the username ``admin`` with the password that you can find in your site’s configuration.
 Use for this the command::